kushalsamant/coherence/docs/ENVIRONMENT_VARIABLES_SYNC.md

 - All codebases use consistent loading pattern
 - Path resolution works from any directory
-- Error handling: Shared file is optional (no error if missing)
+- Error handling: App-specific file is optional (no error if missing)
 - Production deployments can use platform env vars instead of file
 - Local development always uses file-based config with overrides
+- Each app is independent - no shared file dependencies

 ## Last Updated